Humblemonk/DiceMaiden/README.md

 ## Set Bot Request Display

 You can set the bot to display the actual roll executed as part of the bot response with this server-wide option.
 This is off by default.
+The user must have the "manage messages" or "administrator" role to make these changes.

 `!dm request show` : Show the roll requests in the output.